B-Sides & Rarities Part II

-B-Sides & Rarities Part II is a compilation by Nick Cave and the Bad Seeds, released on 22 October 2021.
-It is the sequel to the band's 2005 compilation B-Sides & Rarities and features 13 years of the band's B-sides and previously unreleased tracks spanning the years 2006-2019.
+B-Sides & Rarities Part II is a compilation album by Nick Cave and the Bad Seeds, released on 22 October 2021.
+It is the sequel to the band's 2005 compilation B-Sides & Rarities and features 13 years of the band's B-sides and previously unreleased tracks spanning the years 2006–2019.

 Content

 The collection features the original versions of the songs "Skeleton Tree" and "Girl in Amber" from the album Skeleton Tree as well as "Bright Horses" and "Waiting for You" from Ghosteen before they were re-written and re-recorded in their final album versions.
 Some of the tracks were credited to Nick Cave alone upon their original release, such as "Free to Walk" and "Avalanche".